Gogoku7/SmashWiiUSinglesOverlayStep3/README.md

 # SmashWiiUSinglesOverlayStep3
 Step 3 of a project to create a dynamically editable overlay for Super Smash Bros.
-Wii U Singles usable for any tournament streamers using HTML, JavaScript, CSS and C#.
+Wii U Singles usable for any tournament streamer using HTML, JavaScript, CSS and C#.

 Changes from Step 2:
 - The manager solution/application has been added to the project, meaning you don't have to manually edit css files!